 3 Steps to a successful contact center AI purchase and implementation

-Relying on integrations, not foundations, making the AI reactive, incomplete, or misleading when real decisions are on the line.
+Contact center AI requires more than API connections or a CRM sync.
+Relying on integrations without a unified data foundation makes AI reactive, incomplete, or misleading when real decisions are on the line.

-AI demands unified, role-aware access to:
+Contact center AI needs unified, role-aware access to:

 - QA evaluations (structured or spreadsheet-based)